 \subsection{Numerical tests}

 The results were generated using the forward-backward optimisation algorithm (Figure~\ref{algo}) with a tolerance $\text{tol}=10^{-4}$ and initial guess $f^0=0$.
-All simulations were carried out using a space-time descritisation with $n=250$ nodes, a time step $\Delta t=0.05$, and the following fixed parameters: $C_a=B_{o}=1$, $c=0.1$, $\gamma=0$, and $\alpha=10^{-6}$.
-We solve the system \eqref{optsys} on \([0, L]\) and extend the solution symmetrically to \([-L, L]\) for visualisation purposes.
+All simulations were carried out using a space-time descritisation with $n=250$ nodes, a time step $\Delta t=0.05$, and the following fixed parameters: $C_a=B_{o}=1$, $c=0.1$, $\gamma=0$, and the regularisation parameter $\alpha=10^{-6}$.
+For computational simplicity, we set $\gamma = 0$ in all simulations.
+This removes the pressure-coupling term from the substrate equation~\eqref{flexible}.
+The control \(f\) then only directly influences the topography~\(s\) of the wall via the substrate equation, which in turn affects the film height \(h\) via the thin-film system~\eqref{ht}-\eqref{mu1}.

+We solve the system \eqref{optsys} on \([0, L]\).
 The initial conditions used in the numerical simulations are, unless otherwise specified,

 where the initial amplitude $h_A$ will generally be chosen between $[0,0.5]$ (with $h_A=0$ corresponding to a flat state), and the frequency parameter will be set to $m=1$ unless otherwise specified.
 We note that the respective flow with a flat substrate evolves to a nontrivial state whenever $L>2 \pi$, as predicted by linear stability analysis \cite{hammond1983nonlinear}.
 In addition to utilising the cost function and the norm of its gradient to validate our solution, we also employ the $L_{\infty}$-norm as a measure of accuracy; it is defined as $\max _{t \in[0, T]}\left\|(h^*(t)+\beta s^*(t))-\bar{h}\right\|_{\infty}$.